 \subsection{Symbolic regression}

-Symbolic regression (SR) is a data-driven modeling approach that seeks to uncover the underlying mathematical relationships governing a system by simultaneously identifying both the model structure and its parameters \cite{cranmer2023interpretable}.
-Unlike conventional regression methods that assume a predefined functional form and focus solely on parameter estimation, SR performs a global search over the space of possible mathematical expressions -- typically represented as expression trees -- to find the model that best fits the data.
+Symbolic regression (SR) is a data-driven modeling approach that seeks to uncover the underlying mathematical relationships governing a system by simultaneously identifying both the model structure and its parameters~\cite{cranmer2023interpretable}.
+Unlike conventional regression methods, SR does not assume a predefined functional form and focuses solely on parameter estimation.
+SR performs a global search over the space of possible mathematical expressions -- typically represented as expression trees -- to find the model that best fits the data.
 This search is guided by principles of accuracy, parsimony, and interpretability.